fangq/mmc/README.txt

   make

-this will create a fully optimized, multi-threaded and SSE4 enabled mmc executable, located under the mmc/src/bin/ folder.
+this will create a fully optimized OpenCL based mmc executable, located under the mmc/src/bin/ folder.

 Other compilation options include

-  make omp      # this compiles a multi-threaded binary using OpenMP make release  # create a single-threaded optimized binary make prof     # this makes a binary to produce profiling info for gprof make sse      # this uses SSE4 for all vector operations (dot, cross), implies omp make ssemath  # this uses SSE4 for both vector operations and math functions
+  make ssemath  # this uses SSE4 for both vector operations and math functions make omp      # this compiles a multi-threaded binary using OpenMP make release  # create a single-threaded optimized binary make prof     # this makes a binary to produce profiling info for gprof make sse      # this uses SSE4 for all vector operations (dot, cross), implies omp

 if you want to generate a portable binary that does not require external library files, you may use (only works for Linux and Windows with gcc)